chriskyfung/amp-affiliately-jekyll-theme/_posts/2021-04-02-ads-settings.md

 ## Ad Background

-Basically, Adsense Term of Service (TOS) disalllows publishers to modify Ads appearance with CSS.
+In general, Adsense Term of Service (TOS) disallows publishers to modify Ads appearance with CSS.
-But it leaves blank spaces on the webpage sometimes, when it cannot suggest any Ads that match wtih the page content.
+But it leaves blank spaces on the webpage sometimes, when it cannot suggest any Ads that match with the page content.
-This is higly undesirable, because it will give very bad user experience.
+This is highly undesirable because it will give a very bad user experience.

-To make a little nicer, a small icon is set as the background image of each `<amp-ad>` element as shown below.
+To make it a little nicer, a small icon is set as the background image of each `<amp-ad>` element as shown below.

 {% include picture.html img="ad-placement-background-image.png" width="751" height="285" source="assets" alt="Icon displays at the Ad placement" %}